rackerlabs/support-how-to/content/how-to/rackspace-email/open-xchange-faq/index.md

 	- If BCC is configured for a domain, it will remain until you disable it, or we start routing mail through the new infrastructure.
 	- BCC will be removed for all domains when we start routing mail through the new infrastructure.
 - Spam Settings
-	- Starting January 3rd 2023 (Originally planned for June 2022), Administrators will no longer be able to set spam settings.
+	- Starting April 2023, Administrators will no longer be able to set spam settings.
-	- The new spam delivery behavior will deliver spam messages to the recipient's spam/junk folder.
-    - This specific change applies to both Rackspace Email and Hosted Exchange.
+    - The “Off” and “Exclusive” Spam Filtering options will no longer be available.
+    - All inbound mail will be scaned.
+Anything that is classified as spam will be delivered to the Spam Folder.

 - Admin Reply/Forward Control
 	- Starting May 2022, Administrators will no longer have access to configure Out of Office auto-reply or mail forwarding via the Control Panel.

 ## What about Rackspace Email Plus?
 Rackspace Email Plus will continue to exist, and your files will be migrated with your mailbox.

-## Are Hosted Exchange mailboxes migrating?
-No, Hosted Exchange mailboxes will not migrate.

-## I have Rackspace Email and Hosted Exchange on the same domain.
-Will this work after the migration?
-Yes, hybrid domains will still work after the migration.

 ## Do I need to change my domains DNS settings (MX,SPF,DKIM)?
 No, the settings for MX,SPF,and DKIM will remain the same.